Skip to main content

 Some parametrizations inherit from these interfaces:

-• HasConjugatePrior can produce the conjugate prior,
+• HasConjugatePrior can produce and recover the conjugate prior,

 • Samplable distributions support sampling.